sybrew/the-seo-framework/readme.txt

 	* Only users who can edit posts can have these handles.
 You'll need to re-save these profiles to apply the sanitization.
 	* We considered sanitizing when outputting the handles, instead of when storing them, but the sanitization process is resource intensive.
 Moreover, we have not determined the efficacy of these social profile handles; we only added them because the social networks want them.
 They don't appear to even use them.
 So, the extra processing would be futile.
 	* We always escape all data on output.
 This was not a security issue.
+* **Fixed:** Resolved an issue where the Canonical URL Notation Tracker didn't consider categories on new posts.
+	* In turn, TSF makes an extra AJAX call when you add a new post, for TSF relies on the primary term to select the right category, which is currently only calculable in the editor for new posts.
+We'll look at improving this in the future.

 **For developers:**

 * **Changed** PHP method `The_SEO_Framework\Data\User::get_userdata()` (`tsf()->data()->user()->get_userdata()`):
 	1. The second parameter is now nullable and `null` by default.
 	1. Can now return the `WP_User` object as well when the second parameter is `null`.
+* **Changed:** JS object `tsfPost.l10n` now has property `supportedTaxonomies`, which is an array of supported taxonomies.

 ### 5.1.0 - Profound